pnuehrenberg/vassi/docs/index.rst

-.. automated-scoring documentation master file, created by sphinx-quickstart on Tue Dec 17 17:23:22 2024.
+.. vassi documentation master file, created by sphinx-quickstart on Tue Dec 17 17:23:22 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-automated-scoring
+vassi
 =================

-Welcome to *automated-scoring*, a Python package for automated scoring of animal behavior using trajectory data.
+Welcome to *vassi*, a Python package for verifiable, automated scoring of social interactions in animal groups using trajectory data.

-.. admonition:: *automated-scoring* provides classes and methods to
+.. admonition:: *vassi* provides classes and methods to

     - handle and manipulate trajectory and posture data in datasets with groups of multiple individuals (see :doc:`source/4_import_data`)
     - extract individual and dyadic spatiotemporal features to describe movement and posture (see :doc:`source/5_feature_extraction`)